Differentially Private False Discovery Rate Control: Introduction

-which reduces to the usual FDR if the positive integer $k$ is set to 1.
-The present paper focuses on the case of $k \ge 2$.
-In other words, this slightly relaxed FDR permits no more than $k-1$ false discoveries without any penalty, trading off for more power improvement while still maintaining a meaningful interpretation of the rejected hypotheses.
+where $V$ denotes the number of true null hypotheses that are falsely rejected (false discoveries).
+The present paper primarily focuses on the case of $k \ge 2$ and, whenever clear from the context, the term FDR control in this paper stands for $\fdr_k$ control.
+Note that $\fdr_k$ reduces to the usual FDR if the positive integer $k$ is set to 1.
+This slightly relaxed FDR permits no more than $k-1$ false discoveries without any penalty, trading off for more power improvement while still maintaining a meaningful interpretation of the rejected hypotheses.
 The difference between the original FDR and $\fdr_k$ becomes negligible if the number of discoveries $R$ is large.
+As an aside, we remark that the compliance condition is not satisfied by the $\fdr_k$-controlling procedures developed in \cite{kfdr,kfdrfollow}.

-\begin{definition} A set of $m$ test statistics are said to satisfy a condition referred to as \textit{independence within the null}, or IWN for short, if the true null test statistics are jointly independent. \end{definition} With the two preparatory definitions in place, we offer the following theorem.
-Let $m_0$ denote the number of true null hypotheses and $\pi_0 := m_0/m$ be the true null proportion.
+Now we introduce the independence with the null condition, which is concerned with the distribution of the $p$-values.
+This condition is satisfied by the three examples in Appendix B. \begin{definition} A set of $m$ test statistics are said to satisfy a condition referred to as \textit{independence within the null}, or IWN for short, if the true null test statistics are jointly independent. \end{definition} More elaboration on this new condition is carried out following Theorem~\ref{thm:optimal} below.

+With the two preparatory definitions in place, we offer the following theorem.
+Let $m_0$ denote the number of true null hypotheses and $\truenull_0 := m_0/m$ be the true null proportion.

 \begin{theorem} If the test statistics obey the IWN condition, then any procedure that is compliant with the \BHq critical values $\{qj/m\}_{j=1}^m$ must satisfy

 for every $k \ge 2$, where $C_k$ is a universal constant. \end{theorem}